ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (bluefox) Corrected the scroll buttons in Tabs widget
+* (bluefox) Corrected resizers if the border width is set

 ### 2.9.48 (2024-03-30)
 * (bluefox) Showed selected view in the view dialog